Your slice of the pie

-This year, the co-op is paying out $3 million in member credits to members who received service from PVREA for the years 1993, 2003, 2004, and 2017 or any combination of those years.
-In September, current and previous members during the years mentioned above, and who have built up to at least $10 worth of member credits, will receive their credits either on their September bill as a credit or will receive a check in the mail if the credit amount is over $100.
+This year, the co-op paid $3 million in member credits to members who received service from PVREA for the years 1993, 2003, 2004, and 2017 or any combination of those years.
+In September, current and previous members during the years mentioned above, and who had built up to at least $10 worth of member credits, received their credits either on their September bill as a credit or received a check in the mail if the credit amount was over $100.

 In previous years, the co-op issued member credits by mailing checks.
-This year, the co-op is paying member credits under $100 as bill credits to save the co-op on printing, postage and administrative costs.
-This is just one of the ways the co-op is working to control costs and save money to keep rates affordable – which is one of the ways PVREA is able to hold the line on rates and not have any rate increases for this year or in 2019!
+This year, the co-op is paid member credits under $100 as bill credits to save the co-op on printing, postage and administrative costs.
+This is just one of the ways the co-op is working to control costs and save money to keep rates affordable – which is one of the ways PVREA is able to hold the line on rates and not have any rate increases in 2019!

 Allocation vs. Retirement